Cars brands and logos that start with P

 Panhard Logo

-The French automobile company Panhard was founded in 1887 by René Panhard and Emile Levassortat in Marol-en-Ourepoix, France.
-The company produces civilian and military cars of the light category.
+The French automobile company Panhard was founded in 1887 by René Panhard and Émile Levassor in Marolles-en-Ouche, France.
+The company produces light-category civilian and military cars.
 The brand gained fame for being the first to sell passenger cars.
 It introduced racing and sports cars, private cars, limousines, and military vehicles.
-Sports models were produced directly under the name of another line – Panhard CD, created by Charles Deutsch.
-In 1965, the brand was absorbed by PSA Peugeot Citroën, which led to the closure of production in 1967.
+Sports models were produced directly under the name of another line, Panhard CD, created by Charles Deutsch.
+In 1965, the brand was acquired by PSA Peugeot Citroën, leading to the closure of production in 1967.

 Panoz